How do I update my model? On the resilience of Predictive Process Monitoring models to change: Results

 \section{Results}

-In this section we present the results of our experiments, reported in Tables~\ref{tab:accuracy1}--\ref{tab:time1}, and discuss how they enable to respond to the two research questions.
-To ensure replicability, datasets, configurations, and detailed results are available at \url{http://bit.ly/how_do_I_update_my_model}.
+In this section, we present the results of our experiments, reported in Tables~\ref{tab:accuracy1}--\ref{tab:time1}, and discuss how they allow us to answer the two research questions introduced before.
+We also provide a discussion about the four update strategies with a cost-effectiveness analysis and an analysis of the validity threats.
+To ensure reproducibility, the datasets used, the configurations, and the detailed results are available at \url{http://bit.ly/how_do_I_update_my_model}.